oracle-samples/oracle-timesten-samples/languages/python/README.md

 3. A TimesTen database is created and data source is setup to access that database.
 4. Environment to access Python, python_oracledb driver and TimesTen data source are set up (i.e. the TimesTen environment script ttenv.sh/ttenv.csh/ttquickstartenv.cmd has been executed)

+The six modern Python samples require TimesTen 26.1.1.1.0 or later because they use the TimesTen `JSON` data type.

 For more information on setup, see [TimesTen In-Memory Database Open Source Languages Support Guide](https://docs.oracle.com/en/database/other-databases/timesten/26.1/open-source-languages/index.html).

 ## Known Problems and Limitations